Gerobatrachus: Description

 The only known specimen of Gerobatrachus is a nearly complete skeleton (USNM 489135) about 11 cm long, that is articulated, preserved in ventral view, missing only the stylopodia, zeugopodia, and ventral portions of the skull and pectoral girdle.
 It is preserved in red siltstone with only its underside exposed.
-Like other amphibamid temnospondyls, Gerobatrachus has a rounded and flattened head, well-developed limbs, and a small tail.
-Its vertebral column is somewhat shorter than those of related amphibamids.
+Like other amphibolid temnospondyls, Gerobatrachus has a rounded and flattened head, well-developed limbs, and a small tail.
+Its vertebral column is somewhat shorter than those of related amphibolids.
 The large, round head and shortened vertebral column are features Gerobatrachus shares in common with frogs and the early salamander Karaurus.
-Gerobatrachus also has a large embayment at the back of the skull called an otic notch, which is seen other amphibamids and in frogs and supports the tympanum, an eardrum-like structure used in hearing.
+Gerobatrachus also has a large embayment at the back of the skull called an optic notch, which is seen other amphibolids and in frogs and supports the tympanum, an eardrum-like structure used in hearing.

 Many finer details of the skull link Gerobatrachus with modern amphibians.
 Gerobatrachus has a row of very small pedicellate teeth, a feature shared with modern amphibians.
 Pedicellate teeth are characterized by two layers of hardened dentine, one at the tooth base and one at the tooth tip, surrounding a middle layer of softer, uncalcified dentine.
 The palate, which in other amphibians bears many distinguishing characteristics, is poorly preserved in Gerobatrachus.
 The preserved portion lacks the large palatal teeth commonly found in other temnospondyls.
 The vomer bone is much shorter in length than it is in other amphibamids, but similar in proportion to living amphibians.
 As in most frogs, the palatine bone forms a narrow strip along the side of the palate.
 Gerobatrachus possesses another modern amphibian characteristic at the back of the skull, a widened bone called the parasphenoid basal plate.
 Many of the features that link Gerobatrachus with modern amphibians are also seen in other amphibamids.
 For example, the amphibamids Amphibamus, Doleserpeton, Eoscopus, and Platyrhinops also have large otic notches; Amphibamus, Doleserpeton, and Tersomius also have pedicellate teeth; and Amphibamus and Doleserpeton also have a wide parasphenoid plate.